mixmastamyk/yamlweb/readme.rst

 an application that would take one on other platforms.

-If I could get in a time machine and go back to the dawn of the web (and not completely reinvent everything)
+If I could get in a time machine and go back to the dawn of the web (and not try to reinvent everything)
 I'd probably try to implement something like a subset of YAML instead, perhaps with Python for scripting.
 (I might also like to separate documents from applications but that is a subject for another day.)